pactflow/docs.pactflow.io/website/docs/docs/on-premises/environment-variables.md

 <hr/>

+Basic authentication provides a quick way to log in to ensure that a new instance of Pactflow is set up correctly.
+The basic authentication user does not have access to Pactflow features such as roles, teams and webhooks.
+It should not be used outside of testing purposes.
+Follow the [Authentication guide](https://docs.pactflow.io/docs/on-premises/authentication/saml) to set up production users using SAML.

 ### PACTFLOW_BASIC_AUTH_ENABLED

 Whether or not to enable basic authentication.
-For demo purposes only - not to be set to `true` for production use.
+For test purposes only - not to be set to `true` for production use.
 Cannot be set to `true` at the same time as PACTFLOW_SAML_AUTH_ENABLED.

 **Required:** false<br/>
 **Default:** `false`<br/>